SummaryRead the full fact sheet

 Treatment depends on the size and location of the gallstones, but may include:

 - lithotripsy – a special machine generates soundwaves to shatter the gallstones.
-This treatment is used in certain centres only, for the minority of people with small and soft stones
+This treatment is used in certain centres only and is more commonly used for .
+Lithotripsy for gallstones is usually reserved for stones stuck inside the bile duct rather than gallbladder stones

 - medications – some medications can dissolve gallstones, but this treatment is only rarely given, due to side effects and a variable success rate